svenkubiak/mangooio/docs/caching.md

 # Caching

-Repeated expensive lookups—database reads, external API calls, computed aggregates—benefit from an in-process cache. mangoo I/O wraps **Caffeine** and exposes a injectable **`Cache`** for the default application cache, plus named caches when you need separate eviction policies or key spaces.
+Repeated expensive lookups, such as database reads, external API calls, or computed aggregates, benefit from an in-process cache. mangoo I/O wraps **Caffeine** and exposes an injectable **`Cache`** for the default application cache, plus named caches for when you need separate eviction policies or key spaces.

-Entries expire **after write** (default 30 days).
-You can attach a **fallback** function so `get` loads missing keys automatically.
-Counter helpers support rate limiting or metrics-style increments without a separate store.
+Entries expire **after write** (30 days by default).
+You can attach a **fallback** function so a `get` on a missing key loads and stores it automatically instead of returning null.
+Counter helpers cover rate limiting or metrics-style increments without needing a separate store.

 Inject `io.mangoo.cache.Cache` for the application cache: